wayne-guo-super/rockery/README.md

 # rockery
-A chinese scene created by Blender
+A chinese garden scene created by Blender